SamBuckberry/sambuckberry.github.io/_posts/2015-07-26-usefulDatabases.md

 This is a list of bioinformatics databases and web tools I have found useful in the past or think I may find useful in the future.
 Use with caution... no guarantees or endorsements here.

+[**Blacklisted genomic regions for functional genomics analysis**](https://sites.google.com/site/anshulkundaje/projects/blacklists): A list of comprehensive empirical blacklists identified by the ENCODE and modENCODE consortia.

 [**Sequence Manipulation Suite**](http://www.bioinformatics.org/sms2/index.html): A collection of JavaScript programs for generating, formatting, and analyzing short DNA and protein sequences.

 [**oPossum**](http://opossum.cisreg.ca/oPOSSUM3/): A web-based system for the detection of over-represented conserved transcription factor binding sites and binding site combinations in sets of genes or sequences.